The Lesson Behind “You’re Processing; You’re Not Stuck” -Coach’s Corner, Monette

 “Their sponge is filling their glass,” my dad continued.
 “Yes, they continue to learn, but probably never at the same pace, and with such ease.
 Kindergarten is the most challenging year to teach.
 Children are open slates.
 They absorb with great ease,” my father explained.

-Mom agreed, “The most qualified instructors are kindergarten teachers because the children learn so quickly.”
+Mom, with a degree (two states) in elementary special education and music, agreed, “The most qualified instructors are kindergarten teachers because the children learn so quickly.”
 (Her greatest years teaching, per Mom, were when she was a first grade instructor.)

 He then detailed the “open window” for children learning to speak while developing accents.